-- A. encouraging officers to exercise discretion by using alternatives to arrest and alternatives to referral to court, including, but not limited to, issuing warnings, offering guidance, and providing referrals to community and social services and resources such as mental health, drug treatment, mentoring, counseling organizations, educational services, and other agencies. - B. understanding that youths and children are developmentally different from adults and therefore require the use of unique approaches during voluntary contacts, investigatory stops, searches, and custodial contacts. - C. effectively interacting with youths and children in non-custody situations. - D. responding and using discretion for incidents involving youths and children in need of mental health treatment with the foremost regard for the preservation of human life. - E. encouraging officers to avoid taking youths and children into secure custody unless no other effective alternatives exist.
+- A. encouraging officers to exercise discretion by using alternatives to arrest and alternatives to referral to court, including, but not limited to, issuing warnings, offering guidance, and providing referrals to community and social services and resources such as mental health, drug treatment, mentoring, counseling organizations, educational services, and other agencies. - B. understanding that youths and children are developmentally different from adults and therefore require the use of unique approaches during voluntary contacts, investigatory stops, searches, and custodial contacts. - C. effectively interacting with youths and children in non-custody situations. - D. prioritizing the diversion of youths and children away from the Juvenile or Criminal Justice System by using alternatives to arrest to hold youth accountable; - E. responding and using discretion for incidents involving youths and children in need of mental health treatment with the foremost regard for the preservation of human life. - F. recognizing that youths and children are afforded the same constitutional protections as adults and acknowledging the need for additional protective measures; and - G. encouraging officers to avoid taking youths and children into secure custody unless no other effective alternatives exist.